University of Massachusetts Minuteman Marching Band: Student Staff

 Student leadership has a major role in the UMMB.
 The UMMB is composed of student run administrative staff as well as field staff.
 Students in these roles are responsible for many aspects of the band on and off the field.

 Drum Majors

-As of 2022 the current Drum majors are Marielle Chrupcala, Jack Bainton, Zoë Cohen, Daniel Cuoco, and Patrick Kearns.
+As of the 2025 season, the current Drum majors are Brayden Hackett, Rebekah Doucette, Jack Chisholm, Nicole Ramirez, and Rachel Morina.

 Executive Staff / Ad Staff

 Students can take on leadership roles within the band such as band manager, travel manager, and personnel manager.
 There is also administrative staff roles which include web staff, AV staff, merchandise staff, uniform staff, PR staff, historian staff, equipment staff, and library staff.

 Instrumentation

-The Minuteman Band comprises typical marching band instruments: mellophones, alto and tenor saxophones, flutes, piccolos (audition only), clarinets, trumpets, trombones, marching baritone horns, and sousaphones.
+The Minuteman Band consists of typical marching band instruments: piccolos, flutes, clarinets, alto, tenor, and baritone saxophones, trumpets, mellophones, trombones, marching baritone horns, and sousaphones.

-In addition to the instrumentation on the field, the band has keyboards, marimba, electric guitar and bass as well as various singers.
+In addition to the instrumentation on the field, the band has a front ensemble and sometimes features a small-group horn section and singers.
 The wind and guard sections of the band do not require auditions for their members, however some instruments like the piccolo, guitar, bass, and vocals require an audition which is open to any band member.
 The twirlers, drum line and front ensemble are auditioned.
+Since the 2024 season, the UMass Dance Team has joined the band's membership.